nodejs/node/doc/api/errors.md

 ### error.errno

-* {string|number}
+* {number}

-The `error.errno` property is a number or a string.
-If it is a number, it is a negative value which corresponds to the error code defined in [`libuv Error handling`].
+The `error.errno` property is a negative number which corresponds to the error code defined in [`libuv Error handling`].
 See the libuv `errno.h` header file (`deps/uv/include/uv/errno.h` in the Node.js source tree) for details.
-In case of a string, it is the same as `error.code`.
+On Windows the error number provided by the system will be normalized by libuv.

+To get the string representation of the error code, use [`util.getSystemErrorName(error.errno)`].

 ### error.info